odaily/Production-USB/README.md

 ---
 If new extensions to the application need some new popup windows, the implementation is very simple. __Note:__ If a popup requiring no more functionality than a popup to display a message and the user closes it anyway, use the `alert()` method of the Main class.
 To create a new popup, use the tkinter class `Toplevel()`. `Toplevel()` takes an argument for a master.
 In this case, the master should be the Main class, so if the popup is within a method for the Main class, a popup can be instatiated by saying `Toplevel(self)`.
 When creating widgets for this popup window, be sure to set their master to be your popup and not the Main.

+### Future Considerations / Improvements
+---
+The current methods involving finding ISO files do not account for instances where there may be a single subdirectory in any directory.
+The program simply searches for the directories containing only one item and assumes that item is an ISO.
+This should be fixed if Austyn decides to start stacking directories for no reason.

+There should also be better handling of threads throughout the program.
+Creating threads as class variables just to overwrite them when needing to run again seems sloppy (in the case of the get_files_thread and check_isos_thread).